ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 We will go more in details about public-private key cryptography later on the course.

 Your first task is to create different kinds of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
-Later some of these keys are used for creating the digital certificate.

 #### Task 2.1.1 Generate RSA, ECDSA and EdDSA keys with OpenSSL.
 Both public and private keys are required.